Key facts about the new Core O&G Curriculum

 - The new curriculum is designed to promote and encourage the exercise of professional judgement, both by the trainee and the trainer.
 This is a fundamental concept of the new curriculum.
 The current emphasis on tick-boxes and numbers of assessments will be replaced by an expectation that the trainee doctor will take responsibility for their own learning, by deciding what evidence will be appropriate to demonstrate progress, and by assessing their own performance.
 Likewise, Education Supervisors will make global assessments of a trainee’s performance and make a recommendation to the ARCP panel as to progression.
 The final decision as to progression will rest with the ARCP panel.

 - There are 14 high-level outcomes, or Capabilities in Practice – these are general statements of what a doctor is supposed to be able to do by the end of training.
-Four of these are clinical specialty specific, two are non-clinical specialty specific, and the remainder are generic.
+Four of these are clinical specialty specific, 2 are non-clinical specialty specific, and the remainder are generic.
 The whole curriculum is designed to produce a consultant who is a Clinical Expert, a Champion for Women’s Health, a Scholar / Researcher / Educator and an NHS Professional.
 There are no modules in the new curriculum.

 - Much of the current clinical content will be the same.
 However it will be described, packaged and assessed differently.